 Pierre Ferrari spoke at the International Dairy Federation's World Dairy Summit 2012 in South Africa.

-Heifer International's World Ark magazine became the first nonprofit magazine available on tablets and was featured as Adobe's "App of the Week."
+Heifer International's and was World Ark magazine became the first nonprofit magazine available on tablets featured as Adobe's "App of the Week."

 We've shared with you the story of fundraising superstar, Ryan Bell, who at age 12 has surpassed his original goal of raising $25,000 and wants to raise more.

 Heifer 12x12 blogger Betty Londergan completed her quest of visiting Heifer projects around the world every month in 2012.
+Natural Disasters

 We distributed food to 1,101 Cambodian families (both Heifer participants and non-participants) suffering from flood damage that affected at least 967 Heifer project families.